OneGov/onegov-docs/onegov_cloud_modules.rst

 OneGov Org
 ----------

-Provides a base for applications written for organsiations close to the government.
-For example, municipalities, youth organisations, elderly care, and so on.
+Provides a base for applications written for organizations close to the government.
+For example, municipalities, youth organizations, elderly care, and so on.

 * `OneGov Org on Github <https://github.com/OneGov/onegov.org.git>`_